aboubacartoure93/Cuny/README.md

 -Job offer
 -help myprofessor

--if books not available : do not show it on sale part (archived)
+- contact us if you don't your university or any problem -if books not available : do not show it on sale part (archived)

 - send message to student in facebook  all selling group, cuny startup